meg-gutshall/rxeactions/docs/notes.md

 ### Reaction Model -- ActiveRecord Validation Helpers

-- I used the `presence` helper to make sure my users completed all required fields on the reaction form.
+- I used the `presence` helper to make sure my users the title on the reaction form.

 ## Other Notes